7 Best Over-the-Counter (OTC) Hearing Aids of 2024

 “In treating hearing loss, there is technology and there are services.
 They’re two different things.
 For example, I can think of many of my patients in their seventies and eighties who theoretically could benefit from an OTC hearing aid, but they’re still going to need the assistance of an audiology or other health professional to help guide, counsel, and educate them.

 Hearing aids are not always the appropriate treatment for hearing loss.
-There are sometimes other issues that need to be addressed before you start using a hearing aid.
-A hearing care specialist has the equipment to determine your level of hearing loss better than an online hearing test can, and will physically examine your ears and go over your medical history to rule out any other problems, such as:
+Sometimes other issues need to be addressed before you start using a hearing aid.
+A hearing care specialist has the equipment to determine your level of hearing loss better than an online hearing test can and will physically examine your ears and go over your medical history to rule out any other problems, such as:

 Potential side effects of OTC hearing aids